One slow weekday afternoon, a harried woman rode up to the bike shop and asked to return her new bike.

 Services*

 *Please note, I do not offer fits on eBikes of any type.
-I will also decline to provide fits on bikes that are obviously mechanically unsafe at the time of fitting (for example, non-functional breaks, shifters, compromising damage to the frame or components, etc).
+I will also decline to provide fits on bikes that are obviously mechanically unsafe at the time of fitting (for example, non-functional brakes, shifters, compromising damage to the frame or components, etc).
 If safety issues are found during the fit (for example, stripped out bolts) they will be addressed case by case.

 Additionally, I am unable to install cleats on shoes for clients during a fit for insurance reasons.
 Cleat installation is, however, a service that Wheel and Sprocket provides as a bike shop, so my recommendation is to have your cleats installed ahead of or following the fit.
 Wheel and Sprocket, as of right now, charges $21 labor for cleat installation and they can help you with the full process of choosing the right shoes, cleats and pedals for your intended riding goals.